1:1 Mentorship + Placement Support

 • Review: weekly plan check + test insights + what to do next

 How scheduling works: office hours happen every week.
-As you complete your readiness milestones, you unlock higher-focus 1:1 sessions (mocks + resume reviews).
+As you complete your readiness milestones, you unlock higher-focus 1:1 sessions like mocks and resume reviews.
 This keeps the process smooth, fair, and predictable for everyone.

 Portfolio Track (Optional — Elite)

-Built for 2028–2029 students and anyone who wants a stronger portfolio.
-You’ll build 1–2 high-quality projects with real engineering depth — architecture, tradeoffs, and clean execution.
+Built especially for 2028–2029 students and anyone who wants a stronger portfolio.
+You’ll build 1–2 high-quality projects with real engineering depth — architecture, trade-offs, and clean execution.

 Optional, high-bar track